 by John Brown, BrownCycles.com

 The winter months are the perfect time to visit a bike shop and learn.
 Other than just enjoying bikes at a time when you may not be riding, there are many benefits to visiting your bike shop during the cooler months of the year.
-You can learn more in the slower winter months, get better deals, and have faster service.
+You can learn more about your bike in the slower winter months, get better deals, and have faster service.

 Faster turnaround time on repairs at your bike shop.